cfshi/coronavirus/survey.awareness.md

-You are being invited to take part in a research project about the public’s awareness of, and responses to the COVID-19 (coronavirus) pandemic.
+You are being invited to take part in a research project about the public’s awareness of and responses to the COVID-19 (coronavirus) pandemic.
 The purpose of this study is to understand how members of the public perceive the COVID-19 outbreak and how they are responding to it.
 This survey is part of a study that has been reviewed and cleared by the McMaster Research Ethics Board (MREB:XXXX)